stlehmann/pyads/doc/documentation/testserver.rst

 .. code:: python

    >>> import pyads
-   >>> pyads.add_route("127.0.0.1.1.1", '127.0.0.1')
+   >>> pyads.add_route("127.0.0.1.1.1", "127.0.0.1")

 .. warning::

    The testserver functionality was originally intended only for internal testing.
-Although it is now exposed as a user feature, the documentation and any support is not guaranteed.
+The documentation and any support are not guaranteed.

 Handlers
 --------

 The server is a `socket.socket` listener, that listens to ADS-like connections and sends responses to requests. :class:`~pyads.testserver.testserver.AdsTestServer` itself does not manage the requests and responses.
-Those are managed my handler classes.
+Those are managed by handler classes.
 Currently there are two handlers available:

  * :class:`~pyads.testserver.basic_handler.BasicHandler` always returns the same static responses.
 No data can be saved, any returned values are always 0.